hyperbx/Marathon/README.md

 ### Cue Sheet Binary (`*.csb`)

 The `*.csb` format is part of the closed-source CriWare audio library; ADX.
-We have some specifications for this format, as well as CPK which contains the actual data, but it's yet to be implemented into Marathon.
+We have some specifications for this format, as well as the `*.cpk` format which contains the actual data, but it's yet to be implemented into Marathon.

 ### Proprietary Sonic Team texture container (`*.ddm`)